 An ideal time to green up your kitchen is during a renovation project.
 Eco-friendly ideas for this room have come a long way in recent years.
-They range from the cabinetry materials to the latest in lighting options.
+They range from cabinetry materials to the latest in lighting options.
 You will leave less of a carbon footprint on this planet while you conserve energy.
 All of this and your kitchen will still be as functional and as attractive as you need it to be for you and your family.
-Read additional facts about how to create an environmentally friendly kitchen in the details here in our information.
+Read additional facts about how to create an environmentally-friendly kitchen in the details here in our information.

 Turn to Sustainable or Recycled Materials for the Cabinets